 1. You Need Experience

-You, or someone on your time, absolutely needs experience in setting up or connecting audio/video equipment.
+You, or someone on your time, absolutely need experience in setting up or connecting audio/video equipment.
 This is not something you can just pick up as you go along – it doesn’t matter how confident you are.
 More complex systems in larger presentation venues should especially be left to the experts.
 You can find some great resources online to learn the basics and understand what needs to be done, but A/V equipment is not forgiving: If you don’t know what you’re doing, it will let you down, and no one likes a failed presentation.
-If you don’t have any A/V experts in your team, then ask the venue for assistance or start talking to local computer or audio technicians.
+If you don’t have any A/V experts in your team, then ask the venue for assistance or start talking to a local computer or audio technicians.

 2. Find Someone To Ask About Formats